KwabenaNyinaku/nd00333_AZMLND_C2/README.md

 ![Screenshot (42)](https://user-images.githubusercontent.com/48255327/159699483-a20e0ae2-a461-42d3-9ff2-4bf1a41ecb62.png)

 ## Consume model endpoints
 The scoring_uri and the key are updated in the endpoints.py script to match the key for your service and the URI that was generated after deployment.
-Running the script will allow interaction with deployed model.
+Running the script will allow interaction with the deployed model.
 Screenshot showing that the endpoint.py script runs against the API producing the JSON output from the model:
 ![Screenshot (43)](https://user-images.githubusercontent.com/48255327/159700502-19df6742-db9b-40c7-b4df-05e1486bc800.png)
 Screenshot showing that Apache Benchmark runs against the HTTP API using authentication keys to retrieve performance results:
 ![Screenshot (44)](https://user-images.githubusercontent.com/48255327/159700538-221e29d8-aa50-46e9-b784-2e55c235fb83.png)

 ## Create and publish a pipeline
-During this process a pipeline was created, published and consumed with the help of the azure sdk.
-The bankmarketing dataset was used and after running a pipeline endpoint was created and in the later part of the code, the pipeline was published showing a REST endpoint and a status of active.
+During this process, a pipeline was created, published and consumed with the help of the Azure SDK.
+The bank marketing dataset was used, and after running the cells, a pipeline endpoint was created.
+The pipeline was published, showing a REST endpoint and a status of active.
 Screenshot showing the pipeline was created:
 ![Screenshot (48)](https://user-images.githubusercontent.com/48255327/159702611-ae70ab84-4e20-4987-b660-d8d222407ab6.png)
 Screenshot showing pipeline endpoint: